vasconeves/vasconeves.github.io/_posts/2024-03-04-chi-square-test.md

 The very first thing we need to do in any form of Hypothesis Test is state our Null Hypothesis, our Alternate Hypothesis, and the Acceptance Criteria (more details on these in the section above)

-In the code below we code these in explcitly & clearly so we can utilise them later to explain the results.
+In the code below we code these in explicitly & clearly so we can utilize them later to explain the results.
 We specify the common Acceptance Criteria value of 0.05.

 ```python